prasen832/Housing-Market-Analysis-For-USA/README.md

 Consumer sentiment is a statistical measurement of the overall health of the economy as determined by consumer opinion.
 It takes into account people's feelings toward their current financial health, the health of the economy in the short-term, and the prospects for longer-term economic growth, and is widely considered to be a useful economic indicator.

 #### 12. Recession
-In the United States, a recession is defined as a significant decline in economic activity spread across the market, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale retail sales. whenever there is a recession people are more likely to spend less money and this affects the housing market to a large extend.
+In the United States, a recession is defined as a significant decline in economic activity spread across the market, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale retail sales. whenever there is a recession people are more likely to spend less money and this affects the housing market to a large extent.

 ## Time-series Data for the Factors Affecting the Housing Market
 1. Unemployment Rate - https://fred.stlouisfed.org/series/UNRATE